databrickslabs/dbldatagen/README.md

 Any issues discovered through the use of this project should be filed as GitHub Issues on the Repo.
 They will be reviewed as time permits, but there are no formal SLAs for support.

 ## Compatibility
-The test data generator framework can be used with Pyspark 2.4.x and Python 3.6 or later
+The Databricks Labs data generator framework can be used with Pyspark 2.4.x and Python 3.6 or later

 However prebuilt releases are tested against Pyspark 3.0.1 (compatible with the Databricks runtime 7.3 LTS or later) and built with Python 3.7.5